The best way to save money on groceries is to plan your meals.

 Serving Filet Mignon like a Master Chef will blow your grocery budget quicker than you can say “Would you like Bordelaise reduction with that?”

 I may be getting carried away with my fantasies.

 So a frugal menu plan starts with frugal meals.
 And the foundation of a frugal meal is a pantry stocked with frugal ingredients.

-In this series of posts, I share some of the staples of a well-stocked frugal kitchen – from pantry staples to fruit and vegetables to meat and dairy (if you happen to eat them) – these cheap ingredients form the foundation of a wide variety of frugal, healthy and tasty meals.
+In this series of posts, I share some of the staples of a well-stocked frugal kitchen – from pantry staples to fruit and vegetables to meat and dairy (if you eat them) – these cheap ingredients form the foundation of a wide variety of frugal, healthy and tasty meals.

 The secret recipe for frugal cooking is to take these cheap ingredients and combine them with different cooking techniques to get an endless number of delicious meals to suit any budget.

 Frugal Pantry Staples

 The paragraphs below give ideas on what frugal staples to keep in your pantry and ideas on how to use them.
 But if you just want the gist of the list without doing all the reading, here it is: